vippsas/vipps-partner/README.md

   [Getting started: Get credentials](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#get-credentials) for more details.
-* If the merchant is unable to provide the API keys to the partner in a secure way (due to technical incompetence, etc), the merchant _can_ create a user for the partner,
-  [as described in detail with screenshots here](add-portal-user.md):
+* If the merchant is unable to provide the API keys to the partner in a secure way, the merchant _can_ create a user for the partner, [as described in detail with screenshots here](add-portal-user.md):
   1. Log in with BankID on portal.vipps.no
   2. Click "Brukertilganger"